JunukCha/junukcha.github.io/_posts/study/2024-01-14-dinov2-flower-classification.md

 Epoch: 5 | train loss: 1.9307 | train acc: 100.0 | valid loss: 1.9339 | valid acc: 99.7
 Test loss: 1.9339 | test acc: **99.6**

 The performace when using DINOv2 is better than that with Resnet50.
 DINOv2's accuracy on train set and validation set dramatically increased.
+You can train the model in [here](https://github.com/JunukCha/DINOv2_classification/blob/master/main.py).

 ---

 ## The visualization of TSNE
+You can reproduce the results by [this code](https://github.com/JunukCha/DINOv2_classification/blob/master/tsne.py).
 ### TSNE of Resnet50
 ![image](https://github.com/JunukCha/DINOv2_classification/raw/master/assets/tsne_resnet50.jpg)
 ### TSNE of DINOv2